Last Updated on: 25th August 2023, 06:50 am

 Even without chewing, there are cases in which people who need a root canal treatment experience sudden sharp pains in one of their teeth.

 One of the most common causes you may need a root canal is after a trauma or a blow to one of your teeth.

 It is possible that one of your teeth has broken and you didn’t realize it.
 If the trauma affected the tooth’s nerve, you will begin to notice discoloration changes in the tooth because the area is no longer receiving the same blood flow as before.

 Root canal treatment is required when the root of the tooth is affected, as we already know, by decay or trauma.
 Being a problem in the pulp, it is usual that the gums or other soft parts surrounding the tooth become inflamed.

 Inflammation in your gums may also indicate that you suffer from an infectious process in the root so you will need a root canal more urgently.

 If there is an infectious process affecting the root of your tooth and it is not taken care of in time, the infection can create an abscess with pus that will generate a strange taste in your mouth and halitosis.
 Root canal treatment provides the ideal cleaning and treatment to overcome these two uncomfortable root canal symptoms.

-At Channel Islands Family Dental, we will be focused on your visit and make a timely diagnosis.
-Besides, our Dentists in Oxnard, Santa Paula, Ventura, and Dentists in Port Hueneme will be able to guide you to the best treatment to give you back your best smile.
+If you have any questions about root canal symptoms or other topics, you can contact us at Channel Islands Family Dental as well as our page on Facebook.
+We look forward to your visit and we will make a timely diagnosis.
+Our dentists in Oxnard, Santa Paula, Ventura, Newbury Park, and Port Hueneme will be able to guide you toward the best treatment to take care of your health and give you back your best smile.